-At 30 June 2020 the Group recognised \$43.9m of goodwill in the financial report.
+At 30 June 2021 the Group recognised \$53.3 million of goodwill in the consolidated balance sheet.

-The Group assesses goodwill for impairment annually and has determined that there is one Cash Generating Unit (CGU).
+The Group assesses goodwill for impairment annually, irrespective of whether there are indicators of impairment and has determined that there is only one Cash Generating Unit (CGU).